Motsepe-Jr/bafoGPT/README.md

 For the fine-tuning phase, I leveraged large-scale datasets translated into Zulu.
 This included translating the entire **Cosmopedia** dataset from Hugging Face, along with a **WikiHow** dump translated into Zulu.
 The innovative aspect of this process was to train the model using bilingual question-answering pairs, where questions were posed in Zulu, and the model responded in English.
 This forced the model to not only understand Zulu but also to navigate between both languages effectively.

-By training BafoGT this way, I encouraged cross-lingual knowledge transfer, enhancing the model’s capability to understand and generate coherent text in both Zulu and English.
+By training BafoGPT this way, I encouraged cross-lingual knowledge transfer, enhancing the model’s capability to understand and generate coherent text in both Zulu and English.
 This fine-tuning method provided a robust base for both translation and generation tasks in these languages.

 ## Tokenizer 🤗 [Hub](https://huggingface.co/ChallengerSpaceShuttle/continued-trained-gemma2-2b)

-The tokenizer for **BafoGT** was designed to handle Zulu text more efficiently, especially considering the challenges posed by long sequence lengths in transformer architectures.
+The tokenizer for **BafoGPT** was designed to handle Zulu text more efficiently, especially considering the challenges posed by long sequence lengths in transformer architectures.
 The goal was to reduce the computational burden associated with the quadratic scaling of the attention mechanism.

 To achieve this, I trained the tokenizer on the pretraining dataset using Byte-Pair Encoding (BPE), generating 40,000 sub-tokens/sub-words.
 This choice of vocabulary size was intended to compress the Zulu text in a way that balances tokenization efficiency with the overall model performance during training and inference.